MukundiRams/visco/docs/source/tutorials/tutorials.rst

 **Statistics:**

+Note that we use dirty images here since the compression can affect the Point Spread Function (PSF).
 We use CARTA to open the images and measure the statistics:

 - **Peak flux:** \(:math:`1.000429391861 \times 10^{0}`\) Jy/beam
 - **RMS:** \(:math:`1.439807312603 \times 10^{-1}`\) Jy/beam